 - revenue recognition and tested a sample of key controls. - Evaluated whether the Group accounting principles for revenue - recognition comply with IFRS.
-Tested a sample of sales transactions for compliance with the Group accounting principles. - Performed data analytical procedures to identify and evaluate a sample of manual and automatic journal entries. - Traced disclosure information to accounting records and other supporting documentation.

-Our audit included but was not limited to the following activities: Assessed the model used by the Group for impairment testing and evaluated the significant assumptions for establishing forecasted cash flows and discount interest rates used for calculating the value-in-use of the cash generating units.
-In our evaluation, we have compared with the historic business performance and the Group's forecasts and strategic planning as well as with external data sources when possible and relevant.

-- Evaluated that the purchase price allocations of the significant acquisitions made during the year meet the requirements of IFRS and have been prepared according to generally accepted practices.
-Assessed that significant assumptions used to measure values of acquired assets are reasonable. - Tested that previously acquired intangible assets belonging to groups of assets held for sale or discontinued operations have been identified, measured correctly according to the Group accounting policy and derecognized from the balance sheet at the appropriate point in time.
+Tested a sample of sales transactions for compliance with the Group accounting principles. - Performed data analytical procedures to identify and evaluate a sample of manual and automatic journal entries. - Traced disclosure information to accounting records and other supporting documentation. - Our audit included but was not limited to the following activities: - Assessed the model used by the Group for impairment testing and evaluated the significant assumptions for establishing forecasted cash flows and discount interest rates used for calculating the value-in-use of the cash generating units.
+In our evaluation, we have compared with the historic business performance and the Group's forecasts and strategic planning as well as with external data sources when possible and relevant. - Evaluated whether the purchase price allocations of the significant acquisitions made during the year meet the requirements of IFRS and have been prepared according to generally accepted practices.
+Assessed that significant assumptions used to measure values of acquired assets are reasonable. - Traced disclosure information to accounting records and other supporting documentation.